nivetha12/Django_project/README.md

 ->Footer the copyright and year is added.
 The year is upto date with the use of python in footer->&copy Nivetha {% now "Y" %} the code within curlybraces give the current year (its cool right!)
-->change the intro section - change the button to email me and add mailto:nivinataliya@gmail.com to href ->del all the photocards except one photocard del rem 8 -> make a for loop :
+->change the intro section - change the button to email me and add mailto:nivinataliya@gmail.com to href ->del all the photocards except one photocard delete remaining  8 -> make a for loop :

 {% for job in jobs.all %}